-For more information about the comparative medicine services we offer, contact Dr. Gordon Roble, senior director of comparative medicine and translational resources.
+For more information about the comparative medicine services we offer, contact Dr. Gordon Roble, associate vice president of resources.

 We offer consultation on animal model selection and development, experimental design, and veterinary, technical and care requirements prior to Institutional Animal Care and Use Committee (IACUC) protocol submission.

-Fred Hutch investigators can learn more on CenterNet.
+Fred Hutch investigators can learn more on CenterNet (log-in required).

-We maintain specific pathogen-free facilities through comprehensive testing and diagnostics and via preventive health services.
+We maintain specific pathogen-free facilities through comprehensive testing and diagnostics.
 Our optimal health services remove the potential for intercurrent disease to confound research data and, for some agents, to adversely affect well-being.

 The preclinical imaging team provides state-of-the-art in vivo imaging technology and infrastructure to support basic and preclinical research.
 Our modalities include the following:

 Additional imaging resources are available through the Translational Bioimaging Core, or TBIC, a partnership between our animal imaging team and the University of Washington Department of Radiology to support imaging research by members of the Fred Hutch/University of Washington Cancer Consortium.

 We provide diagnostic and research pathology expertise for a wide range of laboratory species.
 For more information on our comparative pathology services, contact Dr. Amanda Koehne, director of translational pathology.